 |GOOGL Message Board|

-Alphabet (GOOGL) has 1 split in our GOOGL split history database.
-The split for GOOGL took place on April 03, 2014.
+Alphabet (GOOGL) has 2 splits in our GOOGL split history database.
+The first split for GOOGL took place on April 03, 2014.
 This was a 1998 for 1000 split, meaning for each 1000 shares of GOOGL owned pre-split, the shareholder now owned 1998 shares.
 For example, a 1000 share position pre-split, became a 1998 share position following the split.
+GOOGL's second split took place on July 18, 2022.
+This was a 20 for 1 split, meaning for each share of GOOGL owned pre-split, the shareholder now owned 20 shares.
+For example, a 1998 share position pre-split, became a 39960 share position following the split.

 When a company such as Alphabet splits its shares, the market capitalization before and after the split takes place remains stable, meaning the shareholder now owns more shares but each are valued at a lower price per share.
 Often, however, a lower priced stock on a per-share basis can attract a wider range of buyers.
 If that increased demand causes the share price to appreciate, then the total market capitalization rises post-split.
 This does not always happen, however, often depending on the underlying fundamentals of the business.